anpigon/obsidian-book-search-plugin/README.md

 - A game title

-Use RAWG Game APe to get the game information.
+Use RAWG Game API to get the game information.

 <br>